Git4amar/advanced-react-portfolio-app/README.md

 # Portfolio Application for a Fictional Client

-A responsive Portfolio application for a fictitional client, Jane.
-This single page application leverages React to develop various user interface components, Fromik and Yup to validate forms, and Figma and Framer Motion to design micro-interactions and enhance user experience.
+A responsive Portfolio application for a fictional client, Jane.
+This single-page application leverages React to develop various user interface components, Fromik and Yup to validate forms, and Figma and Framer Motion to design micro-interactions and enhance user experience.

 The application utilizes the following core technologies:
 - HTML5